pranithraj/leetcode/README.md

-# leetcode
+# Leetcode
-This repo has all the leetcode problems that I solve. . .
+This repo has all the leetcode problems that I solve.